madsem/phpdock/README.md

 Use any of these in `.env.phpdock`, to customize your environment:
 - PHP-fpm: 7.4-latest, 8.0-latest
-- MySql Server: any valid mysql tag
+- MySql Server: any valid mysql tag between 5.7 - 8.x
 - Redis: any valid alpine tag

 To customize more, you can always edit the `docker-compose,yml`.